Erudika/scoold/README.md

 ## Deploying Scoold to Google App Engine

-1. Clone this repo and change directory to it
+1. Download the Scoold JAR package to a local folder
-2. Create a project in the Google Cloud Platform Console
+2. Copy the file `app.gae.yaml` from this repository to the same folder
-3. Install the Google Cloud SDK
+3. Create a project in the Google Cloud Platform Console
-4. Delete `Dockerfile` and `app.yml`
+4. Install the Google Cloud SDK
-4. Edit `app.gae.yaml` to suit your needs
+5. Edit `app.gae.yaml` and fill in the correct configuration properties
 6. Deploy it with `gcloud preview app deploy app.gae.yaml`

 ## Deploying Scoold to a servlet container